iai-callgrind/iai-callgrind/docs/src/client_requests.md

 ```

 If you need the client requests in your production code, you don't want them to
-do anything when not running under valgrind with Iai-Callgrind benchmarks.
+do anything when not running under valgrind with Gungraun benchmarks.
 You
-can achieve that by adding Iai-Callgrind with the `client_requests_defs` feature
+can achieve that by adding Gungraun with the `client_requests_defs` feature
 to your runtime dependencies and with the `client_requests` feature to your
 `dev-dependencies` like so: